AlexandrosMo/Uptime-Monitor/README.md

     ec2_public_ip

-📦 4.
-Build & Push Docker Image to ECR
+Build and Push Docker Image to ECR
-4.1.
 Authenticate to ECR

 aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <ecr_repository_url>

-4.2.
-Build & push
+Build and Push

 docker build -t <ecr_repository_url>:latest .
 docker push <ecr_repository_url>:latest

-The EC2 instance will automatically pull the latest image and run it on port 80.
+The EC2 instance automatically pulls the latest image and runs the application on port 80.
-🔄 5.
 CI/CD with GitHub Actions

     Push the project to GitHub.

-    In Settings → Secrets, add:
+    Add repository secrets:

     AWS_REGION

     AWS_ROLE_TO_ASSUME (or AWS_ACCESS_KEY_ID + AWS_SECRET_ACCESS_KEY)

     ECR_REPOSITORY (e.g., 123456789012.dkr.ecr.eu-central-1.amazonaws.com/uptime-monitor)

-    Every push to main will:
+Every push to the main branch will:

     Build the Docker image

-        Push it to ECR
+    Push the image to ECR

-🛠 6.
 Updating the Application

-Push a new latest image and on the EC2 instance run:
+Push the new Docker image and restart the service on the EC2 instance:

 sudo systemctl restart uptime-monitor.service

-🗑 7.
-Destroy Infrastructure
+Destroying Infrastructure

 cd terraform
 terraform destroy

-🔮 Possible Extensions
+Recommended Extensions

-    ECS/Fargate + ALB + Route53
+    Deploy with ECS/Fargate using ALB and Route53

-    Grafana + Prometheus stack in docker-compose
+    Integrate Grafana + Prometheus via Docker Compose

-    Slack/Webhook alerts
+    Enable Slack/Webhook notifications for downtime alerts

-    RDS (PostgreSQL/MySQL) instead of SQLite
+    Use RDS (PostgreSQL/MySQL) instead of SQLite for production persistence